VSeaman8/DF-Challenge-3-Address-book/docs/domain-models-test-plan.md

 ### Tests
 1. a contact can be searched by phone number.
 2. the correct contact is returned when searched by phone number.
+3. Verify that the system behaves as expected when searching for a phone number that does not exist in the address book.
+4. Verify that the system can handle and correctly return results for a phone number search with multiple matches.

 ---

 ## 10. AF As a user I want to be able to search for a contact by email address and have the results display so that I can see who is emailing me